MechaFinch/NSTLCompiler/README.md

 # NSTLCompiler
- A compiler for a verbose systems language targeting NST
+ A compiler for a verbose minimalist systems language targeting NST

+ See the `nstl` folder for documentation